Pollution prevention (P2) plan

-Do I need to complete a plan?
+Do you need to complete a P2 plan?

+We will contact you if you’re required to submit a plan.
 A plan is required if your business or facility:

 - Generates more than 2,640 pounds of dangerous waste annually;

 - Reports toxic releases under Section 313 of the Emergency Planning and Community Right to Know Act.

-When is my plan due?
+When is your P2 plan due?

 - We will contact you if you're required to submit a plan.

-How do I complete a plan?
+How do you complete a P2 plan?